 MayFest on Main is a big kick-off to the summer in the Grand Strand.
 Filled with music, arts & crafts, food vendors, and plenty for the kids to do!
 This festival is held mid-May and is BYOBC (Bring Your Own Beach Chair)!

 Blue crab cakes, blue crab soup, blue crab dip –if it has “blue crab” in the title it’s probably delicious!
 That’s why the Little River Blue Crab Festival is one of the favorite festivals in Myrtle Beach.
-In mid-May, you can get your fill of seafood, music, unique shopping and scenic views at this festival!
+Get your fill of seafood, music, unique shopping and scenic views at this May festival!

 Another festival that is highly anticipated in Myrtle Beach is Brookgreen Garden’s, Night Of A Thousand Candles.
 The name really says it all as thousands of candles are hand lit all throughout the property.
 Throughout December you can enjoy this festival and all the lights, hot cocoa, and holiday cheer your heart can take!